 It's almost impossible to visit Goa and not encounter feni, the unofficial state drink.
 This rather aromatic (some would stay stinky) spirit is produced solely in Goa out of cashew fruit or the sap from coconut palms.
 You're likely to turn your nose up at the cheap, commercially produced feni due to its smell.
 The secret is to find home-distilled feni (if staying at one of Goa's homestays or Dudhsagar Plantation Farmstay), or get it like the locals do from village distillers.
 Otherwise, a quality bottle of Big Boss or Cazulo is a reliable choice.
 Drink it with tonic water or lemonade and a slice of lime.
 For a memorable local experience, order the feni cocktail at Joseph Bar in Panjim's Fontainhas Latin Quarter.
 This tiny, hip hangout has been recently restored to its former glory.
 It's open in the evenings from 6-10 p.m.Continue to 9 of 11 below.

 Music, especially Jazz, is an important element of Goan life.
 Many Goan musicians learned western styles of music under Portuguese rule, led dance bands in the 1930s and 1940s, and infused jazz and swing into Bollywood music.
-The Gonsalves Mansion in leafy Campal, near Panjim, is known as the Home of Jazz in Goa.
-This elegant century-old ancestral home has hosted many fine Jazz musicians on its porch.
-Owner Armando Gonsalves founded Heritage Jazz to provide a platform for Jazz musicians and to promote the heritage of Goan homes.
-He organizes regular jazz events in association with his Goa ForGiving Trust.
+The elegant century-old Gonsalves Mansion in leafy Campal, near Panjim, is known as the Home of Jazz in Goa.
+The jazz revival began with many fine jazz musicians playing on its porch.
 Jazz Goa, a group of Goan jazz musicians, also host live jazz performances.
 Nowadays, many other venues in Goa have live jazz as well.
 Monday Jazz Nights at Cantare in Saligao village are legendary.
 You may also find live jazz jamming sessions happening there on Friday nights.
 In addition, Jazz Inn in Cavelossim, and Jazz and Grills in Calangute (the new Whiskey Bar at Le Meridien hotel), often have jazz bands.
 Check out the entertainment program on the Deltin Royale casino as well.
 The annual International Jazz Day is celebrated in Goa on April 30 with special jazz concerts.
-Plus,... there is the Goa International Jazz Live Festival held by Jazz Circuit India in November or December every year.
+Plus,... there is the Goa International Jazz Live Festival, held by Jazz Circuit India in November or December every year.

 Experience a Festival